-Lead: Allyson Jones, Faculty of Rehabilitation Medicine, University of Alberta in collaboration with Covenant Health’s Camrose Musculoskeletal Clinic and St. Mary’s Hospital, Trochu.
+The COACH program was run in collaboration with Covenant Health’s Camrose Musculoskeletal Clinic and St. Mary’s Hospital, Trochu.

 One hundred senior joint replacement patients in rural Alberta will connect with a physiotherapist by phone or email.
-Patients will wear an activity monitor and work with the physiotherapist to monitor activity, set goals and plan actions.
+Patients wear an activity monitor and work with the physiotherapist to monitor activity, set goals and plan actions.

 Feedback from participants, family members and health care providers will be used to determine whether connecting by distance with physiotherapist support is effective for rural Albertans.
 A toolkit will be developed to further help seniors become active after joint replacement.

 We are currently completing recruitment and will complete data collection in 2019.
 Based on general feedback from physiotherapists and participants, not everyone benefits from using the technology to be coached by physiotherapists.
 A successful journey is to identify patients who would benefit from this coaching and implement this service within AHS to offer patients during their long-term recovery after total knee replacements.